Knowledge base

 Refer to this other guide if you are looking for how to define custom templates that can be applied as soon as a new email address is created on your Mail Service, for example, or in bulk to all addresses in your domain.

-This guide explains how to connect the desktop app Outlook 2013 (desktop application on Windows) to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app Outlook 2013 (Windows desktop application) to an email address hosted by Infomaniak.

 Prerequisites